SenseNet/sncom-resources/_posts/2016-02-23-improving-the-portlet-structure-in-sn7.md

 ## Good IA to good navigation

-Navigation inbetween Portlets built upon the structure of Portlet systematization.
+Navigation in between Portlets built upon the structure of Portlet systematization.
 Structural elements of navigation, are Portlets as nodes.
 Users will find them in a portlet-picker, displayed by tree-view.
-That offers the visible structure to navigate trough to find a Portlet.
+That offers the visible structure to navigate through to find a Portlet.
 Thus, the logical structure must be designed first, to enable easy navigation among Portlet-Categories.
-So, as the main points of determining the good architecture we took into consideration the followings:
+So, as the main points of determining the good architecture we took into consideration the following:

 -   asking users to test, who updating websites the most often
 -   providing a system, that supports earlier versions of Sense/Net as well